Recent Wayne Law Announcements

 Now hiring – Law Student Clinical Program Assistant

-The Wayne Law Clinical Program is hiring a part-time Law Student Clinical Program Assistant for winter 2019.
+The Wayne Law Clinical Program is hiring a part-time Law Student Clinical Program Assistant for summer 2019.
 This position is a great opportunity to enhance your leadership and communication skills and to interact with the Law School Clinical Program.

 - Must have work study award